bullno1/buxn/doc/dbg.md

-# dbg - Uxntal debugging support library
+# dbg - Uxntal debugging support libraries

 Due to its complexity, the bulk of the debugger is a different project: https://github.com/bullno1/buxn-dbg.
 However, certain facilities have to be provided within the VM to make it debuggable.